python/cpython/Doc/library/importlib.resources.rst

    and
    `migrating legacy usage <https://importlib-resources.readthedocs.io/en/latest/using.html#migrating-from-legacy>`_.

-Loaders that wish to support resource reading should implement a ``get_resource_reader(fullname)`` method as specified by :class:`importlib.abc.ResourceReader`.
+:class:`Loaders <importlib.abc.Loader>` that wish to support resource reading should implement a ``get_resource_reader(fullname)`` method as specified by :class:`importlib.abc.ResourceReader`.